-All you need to know if you plan to file your Self Assessment return for the 2018/19 tax year online.
+You need to file your online Self Assessment return for the 2018/19 tax year before midnight 31 January 2020.

 Ideally, you will already have registered to use HMRC’s online tax return service by now and are ready to start filling in forms.